Top 10 New Years Resolutions For Dog Owners

 Commercial dog food is formulated to give dogs all the nutrients they require.
 Table scraps, however, can cause serious health problems in your pet.
 A lot of health issues are associated with feeding table scraps – from diarrhea to pancreatitis.

 Dental care is often the greatest health area overlooked by even the most caring of pet owners.
-Inflamed and receding gums can occur if teeth are not brushed, causing your pet pain and leading to very expensive medical procedures.
+Inflamed and receding gums can occur if teeth are not brushed, causing your pet pain and leading to very expensive medical procedures, so make sure you brush your dog’s teeth regularly.

-Put an end to your dog’s behavior problems.
+#8 Put an end to your dog’s behaviour problems.

-Yearly examinations by the veterinarian are a key component of good preventive care.
-Many medical conditions such as diabetes, arthritis, or obesity are common in aging pets and much easier to manage when detected in the early stages of the disease process.
-Veterinary visits are also the perfect time to ask for advice, update your pet’s food, or get an expert opinion on any behavioral issues that may be affecting your bonding with your pet.
+Yearly examinations by the veterinarian are a key component of good preventive care, just make sure you choose the right veterinarian for you.
+Many medical conditions such as diabetes, arthritis, or obesity are common in ageing pets and much easier to manage when detected in the early stages of the disease process.
+Veterinary visits are also the perfect time to ask for advice, update your pet’s food, or get an expert opinion on any behavioural issues that may be affecting your bonding with your pet.

 Owners often find time to take a time-out from life – whether a day at the spa or a vacation.
 We find that recharging our batteries does us well both mentally and physically.
 The same is true for your dog.
 The next time you book your own vacation or spa time – book your dog into Jet Pet Resort and give them some special pampering.
 The pet specialists at Jet Pet Resort will make certain that your pet leaves as relaxed as possible!